-My motto is respect every child as a individual.
+My motto is to respect every child as an individual.
 It is the magic ingredient of success in all my classes.
-Give them a voice and you will be surprised at home quickly they advance.
+Give them a voice and you will be surprised at how quickly they advance.
 And the best part, they want to come to class!
-Makes my heart swell to enormous size!
+Makes my heart swell to an enormous size!
 I feel it is a privilege to have such an important job.

 The house looks great!
 Slowly over the course of 2018 we added in detail; a few more decorations, a new driveway, a new flower bed… It is always interesting to me how we strip ourselves down to nothing and start fresh, then build a home that reflects where we are at any particular moment in our life.
 For instance, the first floor has become my classroom/study, and my workout room.
-It is multifunctional place that I can come to gather my thoughts or workout.
-However the kids can slip away with friends and hang out too.
+It is multifunctional place that I can come to gather my thoughts or still to my fitness regime.
+However the kids can slip away with friends and hang out there too.
 On the other hand, some things are exactly the same.
-Like my kitchen which is almost the same colouring as back in Canada; the rich dark brown woods, the contrasting white painted cabinets, the appliances are all stainless steel, and we have the exact same Italian Ambrosia white granite with grey swirls and little red specks.
+Like my kitchen which is almost the same colour as our kitchen was back home in Canada; the rich dark brown woods, the contrasting white painted cabinets, the stainless steel appliances, and we have the exact same Italian Ambrosia white granite with grey swirls and little red specks.
 Even the floors are dark wood tone, although this time we put in wood-looking tiles on an angle.
 I spend the most amount of time in this room, and it is on the smaller side of most kitchens, but luckily we have an enormous pantry that gives us the extra storage we need plus a wine cellar under the house that acts as a giant refrigerator all year round.
 Great space!
 Great house!